Joseph A. Simon, MICHIGAN CRIMINAL defense attorney

 Washtenaw County DUI/OWI Drunk Driving Defense Lawyer

-Named a Top Ten Criminal Defense Attorney in Michigan by Leading Lawyers Magazine, Attorney Joe Simon Has Successfully Defended DUI Charges for Over 35 Years.
+Named a Top Ten Criminal Defense Attorney in Michigan by Leading Lawyers Magazine, Attorney Joe Simon Has Successfully Defended DUI Cases for Over 38 Years.

 2023 Leading Lawyers Peer Selected